garyk295/madridapiclab2/index.md

 12. Select ‘Stage or Publish products’, then ‘Select specific products’ and choose the ‘payments’ product.

       <img src="/madridapiclab2/images/2-6-6.png" width="450">

+13. You will see a message saying ‘Successfully published products’ on the top left.

 ### 2.7 Registering an app on the developer portal
 1. Go to your developer portal and sign in using your IBM ID.
 It may ask you to create an ‘organization’, you can name this anything you like then click ‘Submit.
 2. Click on ‘Apps’ in the top menu bar